 International Youth Day

 International Youth Day is observed on August 12th since 2000.
 It is created by the United Nations.
 Every year this holiday is celebrated.
-This day is to help the people to recognize the importance and hard work of the youth of the world.
+This day is to help people to recognize the importance and hard work of the youth of the world.
 They have good potential for changes in society.
 It is a day to help the youth to appreciate the work and also promote the ways to contribute to their communities.

-Happy International Youth Day
+Happy International Youth Day Quotes

-This year theme highlights the efforts of education more accessible to all the youth.
+This year’s theme highlights the efforts of education more accessible to all the youth.
 In this theme, youth self-effort is also included.
-In goal 4 of the 2030 agenda for sustainable development – “To ensure the education of inclusive and equitable quality and to promote lifelong learning opportunities for all”.
+In goal 4 of the 2030 agenda for sustainable development – is “To ensure the education of inclusive and equitable quality and to promote lifelong learning opportunities for all”.

 On international youth day, activities and events are organized all over the world.
 These events usually include parades, music, fairs, festivals, exhibitions, and even sports events.
 Some people choose to celebrate according to the theme provided by the United Nations or celebrate it in another way.
 This is not a public holiday.
 Most of the country’s government buildings, banks, and offices are not closed on this day.